 |---|---|---|

-Short answer: Eight yes/no questions that filter whether the move from agency to private label ECG electrodes is right for your business now, in two years, or not at all.
+Short answer: eight yes/no questions that filter whether the move from agency to private label fits your business now, in two years, or not at all.
 The honest answer matters more than the optimistic one.

 The 8-question filter